Fleet Insurance Guide

 8 Proven Ways to Reduce Fleet Insurance Costs

+• Fit Telematics and Dashcams.
 GPS trackers and telematics evidence safe driving to your insurer and can earn discounts of 10 to 25 percent.
+The Fleet Operator Recognition Scheme (FORS), the UK’s fleet accreditation standard, lists telematics among its core best-practice tools.
 Dashcams also help defend fault decisions in claims, protecting your no-claims record.

-Structured induction programmes and regular refresher courses that align with GOV.UK safety standards reduce accident rates and qualify for premium discounts of 5 to 15 percent.
-The payback period is typically 6 to 18 months.
+• Invest in Driver Training.
+Structured induction programmes and regular refresher courses that align with HSE guidance on managing work-related road risk reduce accident rates and qualify for premium discounts of 5 to 15 percent.
+RoSPA‘s road safety guidance backs regular refresher courses over a single induction, and the payback period is typically 6 to 18 months.

+• Upgrade Security.
 Secure compounds, immobilisers, CCTV and vehicle trackers all reduce theft risk.
-Insurers reward documented security arrangements at renewal, have evidence ready.
+Insurers reward documented security arrangements at renewal — have evidence ready.
+Membership of an industry body such as the BVRLA can further strengthen your renewal position.

 What You’ll Need to Get an Accurate Fleet Quote